The Escape Artist is an environmentalist.

-And, at the same time, The Escape Artist believes in capitalism and getting rich.
+And, at the same time, I believe in capitalism and getting rich.
 I don’t see those values as being in conflict.

 If the human race can reduce waste and its environmental footprint then maybe, just maybe, we are not all doomed.

-With smart design cities, we could all live much cheaper and be rich.
-I don’t think it would be that difficult…we just have to stop screwing everything up.
+We could all live much smarter and much cheaper and be rich.
+But first we have to stop screwing everything up.

-The less food we waste, the more space there can be for wilderness, nature reserves and other good things.
+The less food we waste, the more space there can be for wilderness, nature reserves and wildlife.
 It may not be obvious but there is a link between throwing food (and other stuff) away and screwing up the environment.